Yearnotes 2025: reflections and revisiting

 Write for a single person.
 Share something cool you found.
 Summarize your year.
 Set a blogging goal with reminders.
 Get a Gutenberg-native theme and play around with building richer posts.
 Start a nom de plume.
 Answer daily prompts on Day One.
 Forget the metaverse, let’s hang out in the blogosphere.
 Get your own domain!

 Reading that reminded me that I haven’t written on curnow.org for some time.
 I used to ‘summarise my year’ pretty regularly – albeit in different ways – on here.
-In 2021 I tried the weeknotes format but it didn’t really work for me.
-In December 2020 I posted a 10 Year Instagram retrospective and, earlier that year, looked back on the handful of tweets I posted in 2019.
+In 2021, I tried the weeknotes format, but it didn’t really work for me.
+In December 2020, I posted a 10-Year Instagram retrospective and, earlier that year, looked back on the handful of tweets I posted in 2019.

 I wrote 2018’s Annual Report at the start of 2019 and took a moment to look back on my 2017 Reading Challenge the year before.
-Previous annual(ish) reviews were photography based, the last one of those was My 15 for 2015 posted at the end of December 2015.
+Previous annual(ish) reviews were photography-based; the last one of those was My 15 for 2015, posted at the end of December 2015.

-In the spirit of ‘hanging out in the blogosphere’ and because I have previous writing to point to, on January 4th this year I gave myself 27 days to compose something to summarise 2021.
-Clearly, I missed my own deadline but these are the words I’ve put together since then.
+In the spirit of ‘hanging out in the blogosphere’ and because I have previous writing to point to, on January 4th this year, I gave myself 27 days to compose something to summarise 2021.
+Clearly, I missed my own deadline, but these are the words I’ve put together since then.

 2021

-This year I continued a trend from the first months of lockdown in 2020: going on local history walks.
-On one of them, we tried to find the site of the Craig Telescope but I am not convinced we ever did.
+This year, I continued a trend from the first months of lockdown in 2020: going on local history walks.
+On one of them, we tried to find the site of the Craig Telescope, but I am not convinced we ever did.

-The year opened up from June and I was able to get to the Isle of Wight for a holiday and there was a family trip to The Lake District.
-Later in the summer I got to see AFC Wimbledon’s new Plough Lane stadium which was fun and I hope to see a few more games this year.
-By the time the weather was getting colder again there was a trip on the Caledonian Sleeper to Fort William which was wonderful but my overriding memory is of rain.
+The year opened up from June, and I was able to get to the Isle of Wight for a holiday, and there was a family trip to the Lake District.
+Later in the summer, I got to see AFC Wimbledon’s new Plough Lane stadium, which was fun, and I hope to see a few more games this year.
+By the time the weather was getting colder again, there was a trip on the Caledonian Sleeper to Fort William, which was wonderful, but my overriding memory is of rain.

 All the socials

-I ended 2021 tweeting about Stretchy Pants which is a much more relevant topic for this time of year.
+I ended 2021 tweeting about Stretchy Pants, which is a much more relevant topic for this time of year.

-On Instagram there were 16 grid pictures vs 104 stories.
+On Instagram, there were 16 grid pictures vs 104 stories.
 So I guess the story format wins.
-Yet again the algorithm chose my Top Nine but I got to pick my story highlights.
+Yet again, the algorithm chose my Top Nine, but I got to pick my story highlights.

 I tried quite hard to complete a full year’s photo journal with Blipfoto.
-It’s an excellent and, I think, unknown photo sharing site that I briefly used many years ago but came back to during the pandemic.
-I started 2021 strongly but my continuous burst really ended in September.
-I’m not sure what killed it off but I am back trying again in 2022.
+It’s an excellent and, I think, unknown photo-sharing site that I briefly used many years ago but came back to during the pandemic.
+I started 2021 strongly, but my continuous burst really ended in September.
+I’m not sure what killed it off, but I am back trying again in 2022.

-As a result of working at home I probably listened to more music than I have done in previous years.
+As a result of working at home, I probably listened to more music than I have in previous years.
 Last.fm says there were 9,456 scrobbles.
 Contemporary country music is the genre I am listening to most at the moment.
 It’s interesting to see what the various services say about my top artists:

-• On Spotify, I apparently played more Luke Combs while If I Didn’t Love You was the most played 3 and a half minutes.
+• On Spotify, I apparently played more Luke Combs, while “If I Didn’t Love You” was the most-played song for 3 and a half minutes.

 My 2021 Media Diet only included three films.
 I can’t choose between them because they were all perfectly passable ways to spend a couple of hours.
 So, in the order that I saw them (with a short review):